 RECREATING COMMUNITY TOGETHER

-A cross-disciplinary and cross-cultural collaboration in creative community building involving On Cue Performance Hub, Common Weal Community Arts, Dance Saskatchewan Inc, Multicultural Council of Saskatchewan, and the Saskatchewan Arts Alliance.
+A cross-disciplinary and cross-cultural collaboration in creative community building involving On Cue Performance Hub, Common Weal Community Arts, Dance Saskatchewan Inc, Multicultural Council of Saskatchewan, Regina and Region Local Immigrant Partnership and the Saskatchewan Arts Alliance.

-This program will provide creative, performative and professional development opportunities for up to 3 artists from different creative fields and cultural backgrounds.
-These artists will work with Knowledge Keeper/Artist, Joseph Naytowhow, who will lead a collaborative creative development process focused on the development of a new performative work for public performance in March 2026, on the International Day for the Elimination of Racial Discrimination.
+This artist collective component of this program will provide creative, performative and professional development opportunities for up to 4 artists from different creative fields and cultural backgrounds.
+These artists will develop a new creative work for public performance in March 2026, on the International Day for the Elimination of Racial Discrimination.
+They will work with Indigenous Elders and Knowledge Keepers who will help to ground the project in an understanding of Indigenous history and culture and open up the collaborative development process to cross cultural sharing and exploration.

 Beyond professional fees ($3000), the take-away for artists from this program is intended to include: